Mirela Holy: Activism

 She is one of the most recognizable Croatian female politicians and a notable supporter of LGBT and women's rights.
 She was also named 'Croatian Homofriend' in 2012.

+Academic career

+Since 2017, Holy has been a professor at VERN university.
+She has also acted as the university’s head of Cyber Communication and Network Science programme and the Sustainable Tourism Management programme.

 Private life

 Mirela Holy was born to a Czech father and a Croatian mother.
 She has been in a 15-year-long cohabitation with Croatian photographer Siniša Bužan.
 The couple has no plans to get married.